Posted on

 While looking for the benefits of dry brushing, it’s good to balance enthusiasm with mindful care, ensuring that your approach to this ancient technique remains as rejuvenating as the outcomes we seek.
 For those ready to embark on a sensory journey that promises to invigorate and heal, remember that consistency and an informed approach will pave the way to the most rewarding experiences with dry brushing.

-The Full Scan kit is our most comprehensive bioresonance test that shows stress in the lymphatic system, among other organ systems linked to the Lymph System, such as Blood, or even the Digestive System.
+Our Full Scan kit is our most comprehensive bioresonance test that shows stress in the Lymph System and connected body systems.
+This includes the Blood, Liver/gallbladder, Cellular Metabolism and the Digestive System.

 DISCLAIMER: Balanced Health, LLC/CBH Energetics and any parent, subsidiary, affiliated or related entities and companies do not provide medical advice or services.
 This post and the bioenergetic products and services offered by Balanced Health, LLC/CBH Energetics including, but not limited to, bioenergetic tests, bioenergetic scans, bioenergetic reports and related products and services (collectively the “Bioenergetic Products and Services”) are designed for educational and informational purposes only and are not intended to diagnose, treat, cure, or prevent any disease, condition, complaint, illness or medical condition and are not a substitute for professional services or medical advice.
 Testing is not used for the purpose of obtaining information for the diagnosis, prevention, or treatment of disease or the assessment of a health condition or for identification purposes.